Mercanuis/SentenceLexer/README.md

 # SentenceLexer
-This is a sentence lexer built to be used
+This is a sentence lexer built to be used to split out a string of words, with punctuation